freesky86/SpringBoot-MyBatis-Hibernate-React/README.md

 # SpringBoot-MyBatis
-Spring Boot with MyBatis and Hibernate
+Spring Boot with MyBatis and Hibernate and also React demo.

 This project show you how to use MyBatis and Hibernate to connect to H2, MySQL and SQL Server database.